maren-ha/scVI.jl/README.md

 using scVI
 ```

+## Built-in data

+There are currently three datasets for which the package supplies built-in convenience functions for loading, processing and creating corresponding `AnnData` objects.
+They can be downloaded from this [Google Drive `data` folder](https://drive.google.com/drive/folders/1JYNypxWnQhigEJ37jOiEwv7fzGW71jC8?usp=sharing).
+The folder contains all three datasets, namely

+ *  the `cortex` data, corresponding to the [`cortex` dataset from the `scvi-tools`](https://github.com/scverse/scvi-tools/blob/master/scvi/data/_built_in_data/_cortex.py) from [Zeisel et al. 2015](https://www.science.org/doi/10.1126/science.aaa1934).
+ * the `tasic` data from [Tasic et al. (2016)](https://www.nature.com/articles/nn.4216), available at [Gene expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) under accession number GSE71585.
+Preprocessing and additional annotation according to the original manuscript; annotations are available and loaded together with the countmatrix.
+ * the `pbmc` data (PBMC8k) from [Zheng et al. 2017](https://www.nature.com/articles/ncomms14049), preprocessed according to the [Bioconductor workflow](https://bioconductor.org/books/3.15/OSCA.workflows/unfiltered-human-pbmcs-10x-genomics.html).

+After downloading the `data` folder from Google Drive, the functions `load_cortex`, `load_tasic` and `load_pbmc` can be used to get preprocessed `adata` objects from each of these datasets, respectively (check the [docs](https://maren-ha.github.io/scVI.jl/) for more details).

+## Demo usage

 The following illustrate a quick demo usage of the package.

-We load one of the built-in datasets, the `cortex` data (one of the built-in datasets of `scvi-tools`).
+We load the `cortex` data (one of the built-in datasets of `scvi-tools`).
+If the `data` subfolder has been downloaded and the Julia process is started in the parent directory of that folder, the dataset will be loaded directly from the one supplied in `data`, if not, it will be downloaded from the original authors.

 We subset the dataset to the 1200 most highly variable genes and calculate the library size.
 Then, we initialise a `scVAE` model and train for 50 epochs using default arguments.
 We visualise the results by running UMAP on the latent representation and plotting.

 ```
 # load cortex data